----------------------------------------------------------------------------

 @cached_property

-def early_exited(self) -> bool:
+def status(self) -> optimization_status_t:

-return self._stats.early_exited
+return self._stats.status

 @cached_property